Australian spy agency disrupts foreign election interference | Law-Order

 The wealthy “puppeteer” provided an agent with hundreds of thousands of dollars to find candidates who were either sympathetic or “vulnerable to inducements and cultivation,” Burgess said.

-Inducements included promises of favorable stories in foreign-language news platforms, consultants, and advertising, he said.
+Inducements included promises of favourable stories in foreign-language news platforms, consultants and advertising, he said.

 Burgess did not say whether charges have been brought.